Inalight/Neura/README.md

 # Neura
- Neura Bank is the future of DC Banking
+ Neura Bank is the future of DemocracyCraft Banking